A printable recipe card is available at the end of the post.

 Except that I decided to put a lightly sweet glaze on top instead of the heavier powdered sugar icing that it’s usually adorned with.

 Bishop’s Bread has a long history with various stories of how it got it’s name and where it originated.

 And there are about a bazillion recipes for it, too.
 Some are really stuffed with candied fruits and are more like what we would call a fruitcake, and others have chocolate chips in the mix.

 I’m partial to the version that I was served first, though.
 And as holiday breads go, this one is on the lighter side.

-Make sure that you toss the cherries in a Tbsp or so of flour and add them after everything else is mixed well.
+If you use the fresh or frozen ones, make sure that you toss them in a Tbsp or so of flour and add them after everything else is mixed well.
 That will keep them from “bleeding” and turning the dough pink.

 Unless, of course, you want pink dough, in which case just throw them in. 🙂

 OK, enough talk.
 This recipe makes one loaf, but it scales up really well.
 Here’s what you’re gonna need: